milonmaze/privacy-terms-observatory-beta/www.researchgate.net/terms-of-service.md

 www.researchgate.net
-Checking if the site connection is secure www.researchgate.net needs to review the security of your connection before proceeding.
+Verifying you are human.
+This may take a few seconds.
+Verification is taking longer than expected.
+Check your Internet connection and refresh the page if the issue persists.
-Ray ID: 8490617649eaceb1
+Ray ID: 8a21bb184c209464
 Performance & security by Cloudflare